Shuttercam

 • Do these experiments raise awareness about the need for cameras in general or the variety of goals they serve?

-The results of the Shuttercam project will be used in the design of new, 'responsible' ways of camera surveillance in the city.
+The results of the Shuttercam project are used in the design of new, 'responsible' ways of camera surveillance in the city.

 220610 Ams Responsiblesensinglab Producten Si 61